Jump to navigation

 Learn more about Transitions Stakeholder Advisory Council

-This page exists to provide and exchange information with members, stakeholders, providers, legislators, and policymakers about the Department's efforts to ensure qualified individuals recieve the services they need at the time they're needed, within the constraints of the state's limited financial resources.
+This page exists to provide and exchange information with members, stakeholders, providers, legislators, and policymakers about the Department's efforts to ensure qualified individuals receive the services they need at the time they're needed, within the constraints of the state's limited financial resources.

 Learn more about Waiting Lists and Enrollments